 Century-old time capsule unsealed in New York

-NEW YORK (AP) — A century-old time capsule, filled by long-gone Wall Street businessmen celebrating New York as a pioneering commercial hub, was unsealed Wednesday.
+NEW YORK (AP) — A century-old time capsule, filled mostly with documents by long-gone Wall Street businessmen celebrating New York as a commercial hub, was unsealed Wednesday.

 Spectators at the New-York Historical Society gathered around the mysterious bronze box as workers wearing surgical gloves removed 26 screws keeping it sealed since 1914.

-The crowd leaned in as the lid came off and historian Nick Yablon reached in for the items: a collection of documents, booklets and news reports depicting the turn-of-the-century businessmen's interests, from the tea, coffee and spice trade of the 17th century Dutch colony to contemporary baseball and bullfights.
+The crowd leaned in when the lid came off and historian Nick Yablon reached in for the items: a collection of documents, booklets and newspapers depicting the turn-of-the-century businessmen's interests — from the tea, coffee and spice trade to other commerce, baseball and bullfights.

 "This is the thrill of recovering relics," said Yablon, a professor of American studies at the University of Iowa who's writing a book about time capsules.

 The Lower Wall Street Business Men's Association deposited the box with the historical society after celebrating the tricentennial of the 1614 charter of the New Netherland Company, one of the colony's pioneering commercial enterprises and a precursor of New York business.
 The association asked that the time capsule be unsealed in 1974.